nystudio107/craft-seomatic/README.md

 A turnkey SEO implementation for Craft CMS that is comprehensive, powerful, and flexible

-## This plugin is in development; don't use it yet

-No, really.

 ## Requirements

 This plugin requires Craft CMS 3.0.0-RC12 or later.